peterbraden/peterbraden/readme.md

 If you're interested in the tools that a dinosaur like myself uses, then my [dotfiles repo](https://github.com/peterbraden/dotfiles) is likely of interest.

+I no longer contribute to much open source in my free time, but I still have several projects such as [node-opencv](https://github.com/peterbraden/node-opencv) and [ical.js](https://github.com/peterbraden/ical.js) that several people find useful.